-Regulatory Costs: A regulatory agency may decide to investigate whether an organization should have prevented a breach and/or whether an organization properly investigated and responded to it.
-In addition, some regulatory agencies are empowered to impose civil penalties or monetary fines in the event that they determine the organization's security practices were unreasonable or that an organization failed to properly notify consumers or the agency itself in a timely matter.
+Regulatory Costs: A regulatory agency may decide to investigate whether an organization should have prevented a breach or whether it properly investigated and responded.
+In addition, some regulatory agencies are empowered to impose civil penalties or monetary fines in the event that they determine the organization's security practices were unreasonable or that the organization failed to properly notify consumers or the agency itself in a timely matter.
 Significant legal expenses are associated with a regulatory investigation.

-Litigation Costs: Bryan Cave LLP's own 2016 Data Breach Litigation Report found that approximately 5% of publicly reported data security breaches result in the filing of a federal putative class action lawsuit.
+Litigation Costs: Bryan Cave Leighton Paisner LLP's own 2019 Data Breach Litigation Report found that approximately 4% of publicly reported data security breaches result in the filing of a federal putative class action lawsuit.
+10 This number is expected to rise considerably following the effective date of the California Consumer Privacy Act ("CCPA") in January 2020.
+Under the CCPA, successful plaintiffs will be able to recover statutory damages between \$100-\$750 per incident and attorney's fees.
 Although most suits have not resulted in a finding of liability, defense costs and settlement costs can be significant.

+II.
 DATA SECURITY INCIDENT PREPAREDNESS

 Many legal departments and information technology professionals have relied on the adage that the best way to prepare for a data security incident is to prevent one from happening in the first place.
 As a result, the historical focus for many organizations has been on taking steps to protect data and to prevent a breach from occurring.
-Such steps include instituting written information security programs that describe the security infrastructure of an organization, investing in defensive information technology resources, installing monitoring systems and training employees on good security practices.
+Such steps include instituting written information security programs that describe the security infrastructure of the organization, investing in defensive information technology resources, installing monitoring systems and training employees on good security practices.
 As the number of attacks from third parties that exploit previously unknown software vulnerabilities (sometimes referred to as "zero-day exploits") has risen dramatically, most organizations now realize that even the best security cannot prevent a breach.
-The new rule of thumb is that it is not a matter of if, but rather when, a security breach will occur.
-From that vantage point, preparing in advance for how the organization will respond when a security incident or breach occurs is essential.
+From that vantage point, preparing in advance for how your organization will respond when a security incident or breach occurs is essential.